Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles has combined with its opponents to score more than 227.5 points in 51 of 82 games this season.
+- Los Angeles' 82 games this season have gone over this contest's total of 226.5 points 53 times.

-- Los Angeles' average game total this season has been 233.8, 6.3 more points than this matchup's over/under.
+- The average point total in Los Angeles' contests this year is 233.8, 7.3 more points than this game's over/under.

-- Los Angeles has a 41-41-0 record against the spread this season.

-- The Lakers have won in 23, or 45.1%, of the 51 contests they have been named as odds-on underdogs in this year.

 Lakers vs. Grizzlies Over/Under Stats (Regular Season)